Skip to main content

 Tracking Your Bilevel Data

 If you use an AirCurve 11, your SD card contains bilevel-specific data (IPAP, EPAP, pressure support, I:E ratio, inspiratory time) that myAir does not show you.
-Understanding these numbers helps you and your provider optimize your therapy.
+Understanding these numbers gives you and your provider a fuller picture to work from.

-CPAP Clarity currently supports AirCurve 10 bilevel data with full I:E ratio and inspiratory time charts.
-AirCurve 11 support is coming.
-In the meantime, OSCAR can read AirCurve 11 SD cards.
+CPAP Clarity supports AirCurve 10 bilevel data with full I:E ratio and inspiratory time charts, plus the AirCurve 11 ASV and AirCurve 11 VAuto.
+The remaining AirCurve 11 modes (S, ST, ST-A) need contributor data before we can verify their SD card formats; in the meantime, OSCAR can read AirCurve 11 SD cards.

 For AirSense 11 users, import your SD card data now to see detailed pressure, leak, AHI, and therapy score analysis.
 No account needed, everything stays in your browser.